Penang Food Guide – 40 Street Food To Try in 2023

 The garnish includes mixed fatty pork, pig intestine, duck meat, innards, coagulated duck blood, liver, braised hard-boiled duck egg, various kinds of beancurd, and preserved salted vegetables.

-You can order extra duck meat to accompany your bowl of noodles, and you can request an extra plate of Teochew-style duck to accompany the noodles.
+You can order extra duck meat to accompany your bowl of noodles and request an extra plate of Teochew-style duck to accompany the noodles.

 A must-try, this unique soup noodle is seldom available.